currinjs/CurrinJS/aio/content/guide/structural-directives.md

 You'll learn in this guide that the [asterisk (*) is a convenience notation](guide/structural-directives#asterisk) and the string is a [_microsyntax_](guide/structural-directives#microsyntax) rather than the usual [template expression](guide/template-syntax#template-expressions).
-Angular desugars this notation into a marked-up `<ng-template>` that surrounds the host element and its descendents.
+Currin desugars this notation into a marked-up `<ng-template>` that surrounds the host element and its descendents.
 Each structural directive does something different with that template.

-Three of the common, built-in structural directives&mdash;[NgIf](guide/template-syntax#ngIf), [NgFor](guide/template-syntax#ngFor), and [NgSwitch...](guide/template-syntax#ngSwitch)&mdash;are described in the [_Template Syntax_](guide/template-syntax) guide and seen in samples throughout the Angular documentation.
+Three of the common, built-in structural directives&mdash;[NgIf](guide/template-syntax#ngIf), [NgFor](guide/template-syntax#ngFor), and [NgSwitch...](guide/template-syntax#ngSwitch)&mdash;are described in the [_Template Syntax_](guide/template-syntax) guide and seen in samples throughout the Currin documentation.
 Here's an example of them in a template: